 ...all because of this man's plea.
 This man's passion to the death.
 He was only one, but he believed in the cause he was fighting for.
 And was vocal!

-If a man hasn't discovered something that he will die for, he isn't fit to live."
+I can't help but think of MLK's quote that says, " If a man hasn't discovered something that he will die for, he isn't fit to live."

 That is a bold, bold statement.
 But truly, I have to wholeheartedly agree.
 Not in the way, "he isn't fit to live" so he should just be killed--of course not, but instead, "he isn't fit to live"--meaning he won't have life to the full.
 [John 10:10] He isn't fit to live in the way he can.

-Because this kind of life, this life with passion, this life where when we see injustice and suffering, we cry out--even if others laugh, even if death is right on our toes, this kind of life where we are so sold out, we would die for our brother [1 John 3:16], this life where we do all these things with boldness because the sting of death does not scare us, because it has been swallowed up. [
+Because this kind of life, this life with passion, this life where when we see injustice and suffering, we cry out--even if others laugh, even if death is right on our toes, this kind of life where we are so sold out, we would die for our brother [1 John 3:16], this life where we do all these things with boldness because the sting of death does not scare us, because it has been swallowed up.
+[1 Cor.
+15:55]

 ...well, I think this kind of life is beautiful.